 Authorities, fearing a mass hysteria in the population, asked for military assistance.
 Jean-Baptiste Duhamel, the captain of the local infantry, organized a hunt involving, as he claims, 30.000 men.
-But even as the beast was finally spotted and shot, it escaped unharmed by the bullets into the woods (the guns at the time were however notoriously inefficient).
+But even as the beast was finally spotted and shot, it escaped unharmed by the bullets into the woods.
 A local newspaper wrote at the end of the first year:

 The Gévaudan and Auvergne were rural areas, characterized by the rugged and mountainous landscape of the Massif Central.
 Just some years before the killings, physician Jean-Etienne Guettard visited the region.
 During his visit of Vichy, a city in northern Auvergne, he noted some strange dark rocks, used by locals to make bricks and roofing shingles (“roche tuiliére” in French).

 Guettard was interested also in geology and as a naturalist helped rich collectors to classify their rock samples.
 He noted that the roche tuiliére were very similar to samples of lava coming from Mount Etna in Sicily and hosted in the collection of the Count Of Orléans.
 Guettard therefore correctly concluded that large parts of the Auvergne and also some parts of the Gévaudan were formed by the lava flows of ancient, now extinct, volcanoes.